Marketing Strategy Blog

 5. Then incorporate some of those keywords, as appropriate, into your new content piece.

 Given that Google ranks the same piece of content for the range of keywords, incorporating those keywords into your content gives you a better shot at SEO success.
-It’s also an effficient way to generate higher ROI from each content piece.
+It’s also an effficient way to generate higher SEO ROI from each content piece.

 Google Autocomplete